VedMK/BCS-portfolio-Ved/CTFs/Writeups/OSINT/OSINT-Industries/CTF-1/README.md

 ### Verification

 After I suspected the location, I investigated it using Google Street View.
-The building on street view was evidently the same, and I spotted the same piece of text I saw as a initial clue.
-As well as noticed the same structural identifiers I had noted from the image provided by the challenge.
+The building on street view was evidently the same, and I spotted the same piece of text I saw as an initial clue.
+I also noticed the same structural identifiers I had noted from the image provided by the challenge.

 <p align="center">
   <img src="MM-1.png" width="700" height="700">